zrajkai/OxAngularStarterKit/README.md

 If you want to use this repository as a template for your project, you can follow these steps:

 - Clone this repository
-- Remove fake API:
-  - Delete `src/app/core/fake-api` folder
-  - Remove all references from the `fake-api` folder
+- Remove DummaJson dependecies:
-  - Remove the `fakeApiInterceptor` from `app.config.ts`
+- Update FIXMEs in the codebase

 ### Useful Commands